- Facilities Listing

 This lab is used to study motion and how to create it most effectively.
 The lab thoroughly investigates all aspects of mechanical systems, and specifically, how to engineer a specific motion.
 This work can entail kinematics, kinetics, mechanism design, mechanism analysis, dynamic modeling and controls.
 The laboratory houses 2-axis 4-axis and 6-axis robots.
 Recent projects include design of below-knee (transtibial) prosthetic devices, dynamic modeling of human gait applied to lower limb prostheses, design and analysis of variable joints and tolerance allocation applied to dynamic systems.

-Electrical and Mechanical Systems Research Lab (Room 470)
+Heterogeneous Combustion and Computational Combustion Lab (Room 470)